 - The two bits including the most significant bit indicate the TPC command

 - Downlink Assignment Index – number of bits as specified in Table 5.3.3.1.2-2.
-This field is reserved when the configured maximum repetition number is larger than 1 for MPDCCH, and not present when the format 6-1A CRC is scrambled with G-RNTI, or when the higher layer parameter csi-NumRepetitionCE-r13 indicates more than one subframe.
+This field is reserved when ce-PDSCH-MultiTB-Config is enabled and multiple TBs are scheduled, or when the configured maximum repetition number is larger than 1 for MPDCCH, and not present when the format 6-1A CRC is scrambled with G-RNTI, or when the higher layer parameter csi-NumRepetitionCE-r13 indicates more than one subframe.

 - Antenna port(s) and scrambling identity – 2 bits indicating the values 0 to 3, as specified in Table 5.3.3.1.5C-1.
 This field is present only if PDSCH transmission is configured with TM9 for DCI formats scheduling PDSCH which are mapped onto the UE specific search space given by the C-RNTI as defined in [3].